ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 ## Scope of this work
 An indication that monitoring is inefficient is when it works hard while the system is stable (I prefer the term 'stable' over 'idle' since the virtual machines could actually be in use).
 For example, when virtual machnines don't change (no operation is done on these VMs and nothing in their environment is changed), one could expect the monitoring not to do anything except for processing and persisting statistics data (that is likely to change frequently).

 Unfortunately it was not the case in oVirt.
-The next figure shows the 'self time' of hot-spots in the interaction  with the database in oVirt 3.6 during the time an environment with one host and 6000 VMs was stable for 1 hour.
-I will elaborate on these number later on, but for now just note that the red color is the overall execution time of DB queries/updates.
+The next figure shows the 'self time' of hot-spots in the interaction with the database in oVirt 3.6 during the time an environment with one host and 6000 VMs was stable for one hour.
+I will elaborate on these number later on, but for now just note that the red color is the overall execution time of database queries/updates.
 The more red color we see, the more busy the monitoring is.

 ![Execution time of DB queries in stable 3.6 environment](http://ahadas.github.io/images/ovirt_scale/3.6-self_time.png)

-This work continues the effort to improve the monitoring aspect in oVirt mentioned in the previous sub-section in order to address this problem.
-In the next section, I elaborate on the changes we did that lead to the reduced execution times shown in the next figure for the same enviroment in 1 hour (look how much less red color!).
+This work continues the effort to improve the monitoring in oVirt mentioned in the previous sub-section in order to address this particular problem.
+In the next section, I elaborate on the changes we did that lead to the reduced execution times shown in the next figure for the same enviroment and for the same time (look how much less red color!).

 ![Execution time of DB queries in stable 4.1 environment](http://ahadas.github.io/images/ovirt_scale/master-self_time.png)